hyaghini/Kalman_Filter/README.md

 estimate the current state from the previous state.
 The correction step uses the measurement to reduce the estimation uncertainty.

-- An introduction to Kalman Filter [by TonyLacey](http://web.mit.edu/kirtley/kirtley/binlustuff/literature/control/Kalman%20filter.pdf)
+- An introduction to Kalman Filter [by Tony Lacey](http://web.mit.edu/kirtley/kirtley/binlustuff/literature/control/Kalman%20filter.pdf)
-- An introduction to system discretization [wiki page](https://en.wikipedia.org/wiki/Discretization)
+- An introduction to system discretization [Wiki Page](https://en.wikipedia.org/wiki/Discretization)

 ## Configuring CodeCoverage
 Inside the UnitTest build directory